project-ivi/ivi/README.md

 ### Test

-`jest` will run all tests as a single-run.

 To have tests auto-evaluate use `npm run test`.
 This will rerun all tests if any test code changes.

+Sometimes `npm run test` won't immediately run tests.
+This is often the case if tests have not changed between runs.
+It will still start the test enivronment.
+You can optionally start with `npm run test a` which will run all tests regardless of state.

 ## Features
 ### Supported